nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Use case ends.

-**Use Case: UC05 - Deleting**
+**Use Case: UC05 - Deleting Person, Module or Group**

 Actor: User

+**Guarantees**

+- Nothing will be deleted if the user request is wrongly formatted/incomplete/incorrect.

 **MSS**

-1. User requests to delete a specified set of data.
+1. User requests to delete a specified set of data (Person, Module or Group).
 2. UniBook removes the specified set of data from the system.
 3. The UI is updated to no longer reflect or display this data.

 Use case ends.

+**Extensions**
+* 1a.
+The person, module or group does not exist
+    * The user is notified that the person, module or group does not exist.
+    * Use case ends.
+* 1a.
+The user request is wrongly formatted/incomplete/incorrect.
+    - 1a1.
+User is prompted to enter the format correctly.
+    - Use case ends.

 ### Non-Functional Requirements